rjwthree/PISA_2018/README.md

 # Sex Differences in PISA 2018 Math and Reading Data
-This script analyzes the most recently released data on exams given to 15-year-olds from the [Programme for International Student Assessment (PISA)](https://github.com/rjwthree/PISA_2018/blob/master/PISA%202018.R).
+This script analyzes sex differences in the most recently released data on exams given to 15-year-olds from the [Programme for International Student Assessment (PISA)](https://github.com/rjwthree/PISA_2018/blob/master/PISA%202018.R).
 It is administered every three years by the Organisation for Economic Co-operation and Development (OECD). http://www.oecd.org/pisa

 ## Results